 |EVGA GTX 1070 REF

 Not in the mood for reading?
-Please perhaps answer everyone a quick question on behalf of the upcoming 2018: Which one of the above models would you choose?
-It’d certainly help other builders make their decision easier in the future as well.
+Perhaps you could answer everyone a quick question before their shopping day: Which one of the above models would you choose?
+It’d certainly help future builders make their decision a bit easier.
 Thanks and see you again someday!